tafo/TheoryOfComputation/Pages/Entities.md

 Many theorems state that a particular type of object exists.
 One way to prove such a theorem is by demonstrating how to construct the object i.e. "proof by construction".

 ###### Theorem
-For each even number n greater than 2, there exists a 3-regular graph with n nodes
+For each even number n greater than 2, there exists a 3-regular graph with n nodes.

 ###### Proof
 Let n be an even number greater than 2.
 Construct graph G = (N, E) with n nodes as follows.